apache/datasketches-website/docs/Memory/MemoryPackage.md

     assert ( v2 == 768L);

 You have to keep careful track of your own structure and the appropriate byte offsets.

+Reading and writing multibyte primitives requires an assumption about byte ordering or endianness.
+The default endianness is _ByteOrder.nativeOrder()__, which for most CPUs is _ByteOrder.LITTLE_ENDIAN_.
+Additional APIs are being developed to enable reading and writing in non-native endianness.

 All of the APIs provide a useful toHexString(...) method to assist you in viewing the data in your resources.